727800350/note/cs/performance_tool.md

 - buffers: For the buffer cache, used for block device I/O.
 - cached: For the page cache, used by file systems.

-We just want to check that these aren’t near-zero in size, which can lead to higher disk I/O (confirm using iostat), and worse performance.
+We just want to check that these aren't near-zero in size, which can lead to higher disk I/O (confirm using iostat), and worse performance.
 The above example looks fine, with many Mbytes in each.

 ### dmesg